 *Apply early if interested in financial aid or on-campus housing.

 Graduate students who have officially left their program, been dismissed or need to change their graduate program are not eligible for reenrollment.
-Please contact University Admissions at 410-704-2113 or grads AT_TOWSON to apply to a new program.
+Please contact the Admissions Office at 410-704-2113 or grads AT_TOWSON to apply to a new program.

 Non-attendance for a term includes students who did not register or dropped all coursework during the add/drop change of schedule period.

-Procedures for evaluating students with academic dismissals from other institutions align with the University Admissions policy for academic dismissals.
+Procedures for evaluating students with academic dismissals from other institutions align with the Admissions Office Policy for academic dismissals.

 Official transcripts must be submitted from all colleges and universities attended since last registered at TU.
 Electronic transcripts sent directly from another institution are accepted.
 Please address transcripts sent via mail to:

 Submitting your transcript with the reenrollment application for registration purposes will allow you to be considered for conditional reenrollment.
 Once all your grades are posted, an additional official transcript must be submitted.

 An official transcript is required to prove you are in good academic standing.

 Transfer work will be posted once the final official transcript with grades posted is received.

 It is recommended that you have an unofficial transcript when meeting with your advisor.